erikstacy/Notes/github.md

 ### Author and Contributors

 An author is the person who wrote an article, a contributor is everybody else who made modifications or extensions.

+# Contributing to Open Source projects

+- Before you do anything, check the CONTRIBUTING.md file to see how that project wants you to go about doing things
+- Typically you would open an issue when you want to make a contribution
+	- Write in detail what it is that you want to contribute
+	- Eventually the maintainer will respond, maybe with a question, or saying to go ahead
+- Once you get the go ahead, double check CONTRIBUTING.md just to check if there's a way they want you to set things up
+- BEFORE MAKING CHANGES, MAKE SURE THE INITIAL CLONE WILL BUILD AND RUN
+- When you fork and clone the project, you have now made your own project completely on it's own different track
+	- The upstream repository could get a bunch of commits, but yours will not
+	- If we want to keep up to date with upstream repository, we must take some steps
+		- Go to the upstream repository and create a new remote for that
+		- At this point you should have one remote for your personal fork repo, and one remote for the upstream repo
+		- Make sure to fetch the upstream remote into your master so we have up to date code
+		- We want our master to be pointing to the upstream repo so that it's up to date with the open source code
+			- Here's the trick
+			- git branch --set-upstream-to=upstream/master master
+		- Now when we pull on our master branch, we're pulling from the upstream repo
+	- We then want to make our branches off of this new master